-Inspection outcomes can include a survey report, publication or update to an asbestos register, recommendations relating to the management of asbestos or a clearance to occupy.
+Inspection outcomes can include a survey or clearance report and recommendations relating to the management of asbestos.

-NATA assessments under the inspection program have a greater focus on accumulated experience and how this is applied to a particular location or construction.
-For inspection, expertise in asbestos used in the construction industry does not translate to expertise in maritime applications and vice versa.
+NATA assessments under the inspection program have a greater focus on the personnel's accumulated experience and how this is applied to a particular location or construction.
+For example, expertise in asbestos used in the construction industry does not translate to expertise in maritime applications and vice versa.